 Don’t focus too much on experience

 Some startup owners often look for the most experienced software professionals.
 While it offers its own set of advantages, it also has some disadvantages.
-One of which is that experienced developers may be used to reusing the same processes and workflows they’ve been doing.
+One of which is that experienced developers may be used to reuse the same processes and workflows they’ve been doing.
 It’s always important to optimize and innovate.
-So, it won’t hurt to expand your hunt to newcomers or those with lesser experiences.
+So, it won’t hurt to expand your hunt to newcomers or those with less experience.

 For startups, we can’t expect them to be fully equipped with the resources needed for hiring.
 Aside from the testing needs, startups also need human resources with enough experience to perform interviews and tests.

 But this is no challenge for FULL SCALE!

 We at Full Scale recruit, assess, interview, and hire professional software experts.
 Our pool of resources ranges from managers, testers, to software engineers.
 We help startups develop software products fast and affordably.

 All you have to do is talk to us and discuss your startup software needs.
 We can recommend resources from our developer pool so you will know which type of developer you’ll need.
 You don’t have to worry about the tedious hiring process because we will do that for you!